AustralianAntarcticDivision/BioMassTracking/README.md

 <https://australianantarcticdivision.github.io/BioMassTracking/>

-More soon ...

 History
 -------

-The origin of this package was from 2005 on the file share.
-This is archived in branch "original-source".
-Michael Sumner March 21 2017.
+The origin of this package was from 2005 by Thorsten Lenser working at the AAD.
+The original is archived in branch "original-source".
+Updated by Michael Sumner March 21 2017.

 Code of conduct
 ---------------